Collaborative Learning for Cyberattack Detection in Blockchain Networks: Experimental Results and Performance Evaluation

 \subsubsection{Real-time Processing Capacity}

 In this experiment, we fix the number of input samples in our proposed model to find the maximum real-time processing capacity in capturing and detecting attacks.
 Fig.~\ref{fig:real_duration} illustrates the real-time processing capacity of our proposed model.
-The processing time $\tau$ is counted from the time our proposed model reads the file containing the samples, until completing classification and producing the output.
+The processing time $\tau$ is counted from the time when our proposed model reads the file containing the samples, until completing classification and producing the output.
 This work is repeated 20,000 times to determine the stability of the detection time of our proposed model.
 We vary the number of input samples multiple times to find the appropriate number that is adapted to the condition in Fig.~\ref{fig:Real_exp_timeline}.
-In most of the cases (98\%), our proposed framework can classify 85,000 samples with less than 2~seconds.
-These results demonstrate that our proposed detection framework can be very potential to deploy to detect attacks in real-world blockchain networks.
+In most of the cases (98\%), our proposed framework can classify 85,000 samples in less than 2~seconds.
+These results demonstrate that our proposed detection framework is efficient to deploy to detect attacks in real-world blockchain networks.
+It can not only detect attacks with high accuracy (up to 98.6\%) but also quickly (up to 85,000 samples within 2 seconds).